jasonzelaya/Data-Journalism-and-D3/README.md

 #### --Status: Completed

 ### Project Intro/Objective
 The purpose of this project is to create an interactive and animated scatterplot using D3 to determine how certain risk factors impact chosen demographics within the United States.
-The scatterplot shows the relationships between the Poverty, Age and Household Income demographics and the Lack of Healthcare, Smokers and Obesity risk factors.
+The scatterplot shows the relationships between the Lack of Healthcare, Smokers and Obesity risk factors and Poverty, Age and Household Income demographics.

 ### Technologies
 * JavaScript